 These side effects include:

 Epidiolex is the brand name of the CBD medication that the FDA has passed to treat rare types of epilepsy.
 It also treats seizures resulting from a rare condition called tuberous sclerosis complex.
 Clinical trials of Epidiolex didn’t discover any suggestions of physical dependence.

 You Saved: $17.25

 There have been some worries and concerns that CBD may interact with an enzyme called cytochrome P450 complex.
 This enzyme helps the liver break down toxins.
 That means there’s a chance CBD may heighten the risk of a rise in liver toxicity.

+There’s also the chance that CBD can interfere with specific drugs prescribed for arthritis.
 Always talk to your doctor before taking CBD.
 It may interfere with some over-the-counter medications, aids, and dietary supplements.
 Consuming CBD with drugs that warn about potential interactions permits more consideration.